Crossings states and sets of states in P\'olya random walks: Introduction

+Level-crossings are widely known in probability theory and its applications, and there is an extensive bibliography on this subject.
+Recent paper on this subject related to the theory of random walks and diffusions can be found in \cite{Loch, MV1, MV2}.
+The aim of the present paper is to provide direct studies for the distributions of state-crossings and crossings special sets of states.
+As well, we obtain the results for the expectations.

-(i) Suppose that the random walk starts at 0 and, after some excursion, at the first time returns to zero again. \textit{Then for any level $i$ ($i\neq0$), the expected number of crossings level $i$ is the same for all $i$ and equal to $1$.}
+The initial point of our study are level-crossings for the symmetric one-dimensional random walk.
+Level-crossings for that random walk are mentioned in a number of sources.
+The known result is the following property.
+Suppose that the random walk starts at 0 and, after some excursion, at the first time returns to zero again. \textit{Then for any level $i\neq0$, the expected number of crossings level $i$ is the same for all $i$ and equal to $1$.} This result can be found in a number of textbooks such as \cite{F, Durrett, Szekeley, Wolff}.
+Following the title of the book by Szek\'ely \cite{Szekeley}, the aforementioned result is specified as a paradox in probability theory.

-According to the title of \cite{Szekeley}, this property can be specified as a paradox in probability theory.
-The proof of this level-crossing property can be found in the book by Wolff \cite{Wolff} on p.
-411 as a part of the more general results of his theory but not related to the present study.
-The natural question that arises on the basis of this paradox is \textit{whether or not the similar property is true for random walks of higher dimensions?} One of the most important results of the present paper is that the aforementioned result \textit{holds true for P\'olya random walks}.
-As well, the paper addresses many other important questions related to P\'olya random walks.

-Markovian queueing models are analogs of random walks.
-For instance, the $M/M/1$ and $M/M/1/n$ queueing systems with equal arrival and service rates can be thought as random processes, the jump trajectories of which coincide with some parts of the paths of the one-dimensional random walk.
-More specifically, the aforementioned result on level-crossings of the one-dimensional random walk can be reformulated in queueing terminology as follows.

-(ii) \textit{If the expectations of interarrival and service times are equal, then the expected number of losses during a busy period in the $M/M/1/n$ queueing system is equal to 1 for any $n$.}
+Note that the continuous time analogue of the symmetric one-dimensional random walk reflected at zero is the $M/M/1$ queueing system with equal interarrival and service times means.
+For the series of finite capacity $M/M/1/n$ queueing systems, the aforementioned property of random walk can be reformulated as follows. \textit{If the expectations of interarrival and service times are equal, then the expected number of losses during a busy period in the $M/M/1/n$ queueing system is equal to 1 for any $n$.} Surprisingly, the last claim holds true for the series of $M/G/1/n$ queueing systems with generally distributed service times \cite{Abramov4, Abramov1, Abramov2, Righter, Wolff2}.
+For characterization of the properties of losses in general queues see \cite{Abramov3}.

-The relation between claims (i) and (ii) is not evident.
-While claim (i) is defined for the random walk in $\mathbb{Z}^1$, other claim (ii) is related to the reflected random walk that is defined on the series of space intervals $[0,n]$ with different $n$.
-Moreover, in (i) it is spoken about the random walk that started at zero and returns to zero, while in (ii) a busy period starts when there is one customer in the queue (i.e. the system is in state 1) and finishes when the system is empty (i.e the system is in state 0).
-The connection between claims (i) and (ii) will be understood later in the framework of the proof of the basic results.